usaid-cs/yesterday-i-learned/random.md

 1. Broccoli came from the Mediterranean, long before the Italians started using tomatoes (which is from Mexico).
 1. On cooking Mexican food ("appropriating Chickpea-American culture"): you shame them if you cook it better than they do.
 But if you cook it worse than they do, you are a disgrace to Chickpea-Americans.
 You can't win.
 Stick to baked potatoes.
 1. Oprah was named "Orpah" after the biblical figure in the Book of Ruth.
 She and [Whitney Houston](https://en.wikipedia.org/wiki/Whitney_Houston) are two completely different people.
 1. According to [your own math](http://imgur.com/xa11NdK) in wear and tear per charging cycle, you get the most bang for your buck from your personal (3.85V nominal, 4.4V charging) Li-pol battery if you charge from 20% to 50%.
 (You can charge from 40% to 50% and get like 100x the cell life, but if you charge just 10% every time, you need to charge 10x as often.)
-If you want to use your battery like a normal person, charging from 20% to 70% isn't that bad.
+[Ideal is keeping a battery between 75% and 65%.](http://batteryuniversity.com/learn/article/how_to_prolong_lithium_based_batteries) If you want to use your battery like a normal person, charging from 20% to 70% isn't that bad.
 1. You don't mine with wallets.
 You mine with [miners](https://www.reddit.com/r/dogemining/wiki/index/mining_guide).
 1. [There are no pure oil public companies (assumptions?).](https://www.uncommonwisdomdaily.com/the-best-time-to-own-energy-stocks-17766) Energy exploration/production companies usually have both natural gas and oil reserves.
 1. Pollock is the sux.